 Recipe for about 30 cookies

-To make your work easier, I recommend watching the video above.
+To make the process easier, I recommend watching the video above.

-In a bowl, mix the flour with the baking powder, add the sugar, salt, egg, and softened butter.
-Knead until you form a soft, homogeneous dough.
+In a bowl, mix the flour with the baking powder, add the sugar, salt, egg, and soft butter.
+Knead until you form a soft and homogeneous dough.

 Once ready, divide it into 2 parts and use the colors you prefer to color the two doughs.
-In the end, you should have 2 different colored doughs, wrap them in plastic wrap and let them rest in the fridge for 30/40 minutes.
+In the end, you should have 2 differently colored doughs, wrap them in cling film and let them rest in the fridge for 30/40 minutes.

-I recommend using powder or gel colorings; the result you get on the shortcrust will be really great.
-Plus, you can dose the color as you prefer, “you can find them here“
+I recommend using powdered or gel food coloring for the best results on the pastry.
+Additionally, you can dose the color as you prefer, “you can find them here“

-After the resting time, take the doughs from the fridge and roll out the two portions of dough, creating rectangular sheets about 1 cm thick.
-From each rectangle, cut 10 strips, 1 cm wide and 12 cm long, using a ruler to make them all the same size.
+After the time has passed, take the dough out of the fridge and roll out the two portions of dough, creating rectangular sheets about 1 cm thick.
+From each rectangle, cut 10 strips, 1 cm wide and 12 cm long, using a ruler to ensure they are all the same size.

-Brush the strips with beaten egg white and join them 3 by 3, alternating colors.
-Now roll out a sheet of dough and wrap it well around the colored strip block you’ve created.
+Brush the strips with beaten egg white and join them 3 by 3, alternating the colors.
+Now roll out a sheet of dough and wrap the colorful strip dough well that you’ve created.

-Always help yourself by brushing with egg white, as it will help the sheet adhere well; then wrap it in plastic wrap and seal it well.
-Place the dough block in the fridge for about an hour to firm up.
+Always help by brushing with the egg white, it will help the sheet adhere well.
+Then, place it in cling film and seal well, put the block in the fridge for an hour to firm up.

-If you want to halve the time, just put the dough block in the freezer for 30 minutes.
+If you want to cut the time in half, just put the block in the freezer for 30 minutes.

-The cookies can be kept in a tin box for up to a week.
+The cookies can be stored in a tin box for up to a week.

-Use powdered or gel colorings, as they are easier to manage and the result will be truly great.
-We can create the cookies in many different colors and even make them with a classic and cocoa shortcrust pastry for a checkerboard effect.
+Use powdered coloring and alternatively gel ones, they are easier to handle and the result will be really excellent.
+We can create cookies in many different colors and even make them with classic shortcrust pastry and cocoa for a checkerboard effect.

-If you like cookies, check out hazelnut cookies
+If you like cookies, check out the hazelnut cookies